fchabouis/francis-chabouis-blog/content/posts/csp-nonce-with-phoenix.md

   end
 ```

-In the router file, you pass the name of those assigns as options, not the nonce value itself
+In the router file, you pass the name of those assigns as options, not the nonce value itself.
 ```elixir
 live_dashboard("/phoenix-dashboard",
   metrics: Transport.PhoenixDashboardTelemetry,